ilastik/ilastikrag/docs/source/accumulators.rst

    <br />

-The features produced by :py:meth:`.Rag.compute_features()` are computed using "accumulator" classes.
+The features produced by :py:meth:`ilastikrag.Rag.compute_features()` are computed using "accumulator" classes.

 There are two types of acccumulators: ``edge`` and ``sp``: